What is SRVS?

 How is SRVS supported?

-SRVS is supported by the Tennessee Division of Intellectual Disabilities Services, the Tennessee Department of Human Services (Division of Rehabilitation Services), U.S. Department of Housing and Urban Development, the Centers for Medicare and Medicaid Services, the City of Memphis, Shelby County Government, United Way of the Mid-South, Title V Program Support from Meritan, private pay from individuals, Sales from SOS Industries, Private Contributions and Grants.
+SRVS is supported by the Tennessee Department of Intellectual and Developmental Disabilities, the Tennessee Department of Human Services (Division of Rehabilitation Services), U.S. Department of Housing and Urban Development, the Centers for Medicare and Medicaid Services, the City of Memphis, Shelby County Government, United Way of the Mid-South, Title V Program Support from Meritan, private pay from individuals, private contributions and grants.

 What kind of training program does SRVS have for staff?